-We will be presenting the Santa Cruz County version of "The Cannonball Express" at venues throughout Santa Cruz County upon completion of the video in late September, 2009.
+We will be presenting the Sonoma County version of "The Cannonball Express" at venues throughout the County, upon completion of the video in late September, 2018.
 Please contact us immediately at (650) 274-2709 to reserve a date and to discuss the location of your choice.

-You may describe the presentation in publications and emails to your friends, neighbors and associates with the words of your choice.
+You may describe the presentation in publications, texts and emails to your friends, neighbors and associates with the words of your choice.
 Our suggested description of this enjoyable and provocative evening, goes something like this...

 An independent voice with no bureaucratic stake in the outcome, Kennedy spent years studying catastrophic wildfire and boils down the important facts into one compelling presentation.
-Kennedy, who likes to challenge traditional viewpoints, argues that with population growth and global climate change, the next 20 years will be unlike the past 20 years, and that it's impossible to have a thriving environment with a stagnant political system.
+Kennedy, who likes to challenge traditional viewpoints, argues that with population growth and global climate change, the next 20 years will be unlike the past 20 years, and that it's impossible to have a thriving business and natural environment with a stagnant political system.
 This is the driving force behind his effort to create fire resistant communities.

 Upon completion of the video, the author will also be presenting the video to the following major stakeholders, according to their express wishes and written invitations: